Azure Active Directory requirements for Azure Information Protection

 For more information about Azure AD, see What is Azure AD Directory?

-To integrate your Azure AD directory with your on-premises AD forests, see Integrating your on-premises identities with Azure Active Directory.
+To integrate your Azure AD directory with your on-premises AD forests, see Integrate on-premises Active Directory domains with Azure Active Directory.

 Scenarios that have specific requirements